-- Notice when your child has a challenging behavior, think about what happened before or after the behavior. - Share your notes and observations with your IEP team to develop possible reasons for the purpose of the behavior. - Work with your child's IEP team to address the challenging behavior both at school and home.
+- Notice when your child has an interfering behavior, think about what happened before or after the behavior. - Share your notes and observations with your IEP team to develop possible reasons for the purpose of the behavior. - Work with your child's IEP team to address the interfering behavior both at school and home.